spartucus/misc/notes/sharding/ethereum.md

 ## Issue tracking
 1. [P2P networking](https://medium.com/@icebearhww/ethereum-sharding-workshop-in-taipei-a44c0db8b8d9) from "Recap: Ethereum Sharding Workshop in Taipei" in mid march 2018.
 > For sharding, collator shuffling requires the ability to jump between the P2P networks quickly, but the current Ethereum P2P network doesn’t support this.
 Thus, a new sharding network topology will be an important topic for implementation.

+## Questions
+1. Are collator and validator same?
+2. What if evil validator continue submit same one shard collation, deos LOOKAHEAD_PERIODS smaller than confirmed number, and that's the reason?
+3. Proposer and executor earn gas fee, and does Collator earn gas fee too?